Teacher Education Program

 The School of Education and Counseling Psychology has also established the SEMILLA scholarship program to attract aspiring teachers who commit to teach in schools with predominantly under served Hispanic populations and to ensure that the number of culturally-responsive teachers in Santa Clara County is increased to meet the needs of the student population.

-The Bilingual Authorization program consists of three courses and a required placement and is for current Master of Arts in Teacher Education - Teaching Credential (MATTC) candidates and for existing teachers throughout the Santa Clara County.
+The Bilingual Authorization program consists of three courses and a required placement and is for current Master of Arts in Teacher Education and Teaching Credential (MATTC) candidates.
+It was developed to fill a void currently found in Santa Clara County - insufficient teachers to address the needs of emergent bilinguals.
+The program is also offered to existing teachers throughout the county.

 Certificate in Alternative and Correctional Education